Giacomo Bertagnolli

-Giacomo Bertagnolli (born 18 January 1999) is a male Italian paralympic alpine skier, and is a four-time Paralympic Games gold medal winner.
+Giacomo Bertagnolli (born 18 January 1999) is a male Italian Para alpine skier, and is a four-time Paralympic Games gold medal winner.

 Career

 He won four medals at the 2018 Winter Paralympics three at the IPC Alpine Skiing World Championships.

 In 2022, he won the gold medal in the men's giant slalom visually impaired alpine skiing event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.

 He won two silver medals at the 2022 Winter Paralympics, in the Super-G visually impaired and giant slalom visually impaired events held in Beijing, China.